thanhnguyen2187/thanhnguyen2187/content/gibberings/shitty-feelings.md

 *fucking uneditted rough draft*

 What do you do when you feel shitty, I wonder?
-As for me, I do not know.
-I try listening to music, read stuff, build stuff, everything in the vainglory and faint hope of accomplishing somethig and make my life feel less empty.
-They rarely work, howver.
+As for me, I try listening to music, read stuff, build stuff, everything in the vainglory and faint hope of accomplishing something and make my life feel less empty.
+They rarely work, however.
 I still feel shitty.
 What should I do, I ask myself.

 I feel shitty from hard working days, and I did absolutely no progress at all.
 The only shit I have done is mostly from the others' work, and I only be there to mess shits up.
-I often say I am useless, and the feeling of it is truly worse.
+I often say I am useless, and the feeling of it is truly the worst.

 I feel shitty from the fact that I seem to have everything, but can achieve nothing in my life.
-I did not be too great at anything at all.
-The stuff I have done may look "special" ut they are boring, and useless, and do absolutely no good, I think.
+I was not too great at anything at all.
+The stuff I have done may look "special" but they are boring, and useless, and do absolutely no good, I think.
 I have worked at the place for more than two months, and I know the shit I am saying.
 I have to use a proxy for my work, which is...
 Ugh.
 Okay.
-I understand the kind of work and the kind o company, but it was not developer friendly, I think.
-I have to use the company's laptop, which is even worse than the second hand one I bought a few years ago for my studying, and funnily eoughh.
+I understand the kind of work and the kind of company, but it was not developer friendly, I think.
+I have to use the company's laptop, which is even worse than the second hand one I bought a few years ago for my studying, and funnily enough.
 The laptop has small resolution, so the work I do with it is much harder.
 It also requires the administrator's approval to install stuff, so...
 You know how the feel it.
 You feel like you are a prison, forcing to do the labour because you did something wrong.
 It is a shitty feeling.
 The feeling also come from my boss.
-He was an okay dude, but gave me the task and than assume that I have all the information like him, and in the sense that everybody has ten years of expereince like him, with every inner knowledge, with every "special privilege".
+He was an okay dude, but gave me the task and than assume that I have all the information like him, and in the sense that everybody has ten years of experience like him, with every inner knowledge, with every "special privilege".
 He was not a bad guy at all, but it truly make me feel not better than the last place I worked at.
 Why must the place combine the worst aspects.
 I work with no procedure at all.
 I have a task, and I can do whatever I want to finish it, but I have no knowledge of what has been done before, and what is the good way to do, and what would be the right way.
 You understand it.
-You feel like you are swimming in  a bottomless, shoreless ocean, and you will swim, swim, swim until you are drowned.
-It It was kind of shitty, do you think so?
+You feel like you are swimming in a bottomless, landless ocean, and you will swim, swim, swim until you are drowned.
+It is shitty.

 I feel shitty from the feel that I may not be important at all in this world, and there will be nobody remember me when I dide.
 And nobody care about my